-Honeycomb Cowfish -- Acanthostracion polygonia, mating near Bonaire with a poem by Derek Walcott:
+Honeycomb Cowfish -- Acanthostracion polygonia, seen mating near Bonaire with a poem by Derek Walcott:

 'This coral's shape echoes the hand

 It hollowed.
 Its

 As your breast in my cupped palm.

 Its pores, like yours, shone with salt sweat.

 Bodies in absence displace their weight,

 Set on a table with a whitening rack

 To claim what lovers' hands have never known:

 The nature of the body of another.' ~ "Coral" by Derek Walcott